Syncano-Community/tic-tac-toe-example-app/README.md

 ```

 ## Disconnectiong players
-Allright, we finished playing and we want to let others to play this game.
+Alright, we finished playing and we want to let others to play this game.
 No problem!
-The solution you have instaled at the beginning contains Schedule which trigger CodeBox™ every 5 minutes.
-This CodeBox™ is checking players activity and if any player didn't make move from 5 minutes will be disconnected.
+The Demo App you have installed at the beginning contains Schedule which trigger Script every 2 minutes.
+This Script is checking players activity and if any player didn't make move from 2 minutes will be disconnected.

-CodeBox™ cleanning inactive players
+Script cleaning inactive players

 ```js
 var Moment = require('moment');